ACH2024/ACH/README.md

 ## Results

 Our model achieves the following performance on Predator-Prey:
+Results on a Predator-Prey task where our methods are compared with SOTA comm-MARL approaches.

 ![image](fig.png)

-More results and details is presented in our paper Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.
+More results and details are presented in our paper Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.

 ## Contributing